Airship Data Processing Addendum

 “Customer Data” means any Personal Data that Airship processes as a Data Processor on behalf of Customer or an Authorized Affiliate.

 “Data Processor” means the entity which Processes Personal Data on behalf of the Data Controller.
-Airship, including its Affiliates, is the Data Processor with respect to Customer Data.
+Airship, including its Affiliates, is the Data Processor with respect to Customer Data under EU Data Protection Laws, and “service provider” under the CCPA.

-“Data Protection Laws” means EU Data Protection Laws and, and to the extent applicable, the data protection or privacy laws of the United States of America, including without limitation, the California Consumer Privacy Act of 2018, as amended, or of any other applicable country.
+“Data Protection Laws” means EU Data Protection Laws and, and to the extent applicable, the data protection or privacy laws of the United States of America, including without limitation, the California Consumer Privacy Act of 2018, as amended (the “CCPA”), or of any other applicable country.

-“EEA” means, for purposes of this Addendum, the European Economic Area and Switzerland.
+“EEA” means, for purposes of this Addendum, the European Economic Area, Switzerland, and the United Kingdom.

 “EU Data Protection Laws” means (i) Regulation 2016/679 of the European Parliament and of the Council on the protection of natural persons with regard to the processing of Personal Data and on the free movement of such data (General Data Protection Regulation), as may be amended from time to time (“GDPR”); and (ii) Directive 2002/58/EC concerning the processing of Personal Data and the protection of privacy in the electronic communications sector and applicable national implementations of it (as may be amended, superseded or replaced).

-“Personal Data” shall have the same meaning as in the applicable Data Protection Laws, provided, that with respect to this Addendum, the reference is to Personal Data processed in relation to Customer’s access to and use of the Service.
+“Personal Data” has the same meaning as the term “personal data” or “personal information” under the applicable Data Protection Laws, provided, that with respect to this Addendum, the reference is to Personal Data processed in relation to Customer’s access to and use of the Service.

-“Request” means a written request from a Data Subject to exercise his/her specific data subject rights under the Data Protection Laws in respect of Personal Data.
+“Request” means a written request from a Data Subject to exercise his/her specific data subject rights under the Data Protection Laws in respect of Customer Data.

-“Standard Contractual Clauses” means the agreement executed by and between Customer and Airship and attached hereto as Attachment 1 pursuant to the European Commission’s decision of 5 February 2010 on Standard Contractual Clauses for the transfer of personal data to processors established in third countries under Directive 95/46/EC of the European Parliament and of the Council.
+“Standard Contractual Clauses” means the European Commission’s decision of 5 February 2010 on Standard Contractual Clauses for the transfer of personal data to processors established in third countries under Directive 95/46/EC of the European Parliament and of the Council attached hereto as Annex 1.

 “Sub-processor” means any Data Processor engaged by Airship to assist in fulfilling its obligations with respect to providing the Service pursuant to the Agreement or this Addendum.

-The terms, “Data Subject”, “Member State”, “Processing”, “Process” and “Supervisory Authority” shall have the same meaning as in the GDPR, and their cognate terms shall be construed accordingly.
+The terms, “Member State”, and “Supervisory Authority” shall have the same meaning as in the GDPR, and their cognate terms shall be construed accordingly.

 2. PROCESSING OF PERSONAL DATA

 2.1 Roles of the Parties.
-The parties acknowledge and agree that with regard to the Processing of Personal Data, Customer is the Data Controller of Customer Data and Airship will process Customer Data only as a Data Processor acting on behalf of Customer.
+The parties acknowledge and agree that with regard to the Processing of Personal Data, Customer is the Data Controller of Customer Data, and Airship will process Customer Data only as a Data Processor acting on the instructions of Customer.

 2.3 Airship’s Processing of Customer Data.
-Airship shall only process Customer Data on behalf of and in accordance with Customer’s instructions for the period set out in the Agreement and shall treat Customer Data as Confidential Information.
-Instructions by Customer to Airship to process Customer Data include: (i) Processing in accordance with the Agreement and applicable Order Form(s); (ii) Processing initiated by Account Users in their use of the Service; (iii) Processing to comply with other reasonable instructions provided by Customer (e.g., via email) where such instructions are consistent with the terms of the Agreement; and (iv) Processing in accordance with all configuration of the Service by or for Customer.
-Airship shall, as soon as reasonably practicable upon becoming aware of receiving such instruction inform Customer if, in Airship’s opinion, any instructions provided by Customer under this clause infringe the GDPR.
+Airship shall only process Customer Data on behalf of and in accordance with Customer’s instructions for the period set out in the Agreement.
+Instructions by Customer to Airship to process Customer Data include: (i) processing in accordance with the Agreement and applicable Order Form(s); (ii) processing initiated by Account Users in their use of the Service; (iii) processing to comply with other reasonable instructions provided by Customer (e.g., via email) where such instructions are consistent with the terms of the Agreement; and (iv) processing in accordance with all configuration of the Service by or for Customer.
+Airship shall, as soon as reasonably practicable upon becoming aware of receiving such instruction, inform Customer if, in Airship’s opinion, any instructions provided by Customer under this clause infringe the GDPR.

 2.4 Details of Data Processing.